aguilarsean/TrackMinder/README.md

 ## Features

-- **Effortless Attendance Tracking:** TrackMinder simplifies attendance management by allowing professors to mark attendance directly through the app.
-Students can easily view their attendance records and stay updated on their attendance status.
+- **Effortless Attendance Tracking:** TrackMinder simplifies attendance management by providing students with the convenience of marking their own attendance.
+Students can effortlessly encode their group number and the unique code provided by the professor to record their presence.
+Professors have the flexibility to open and close the attendance session as needed, and they can conveniently access a list of students who attended the class.

 - **Multiple Platform Support:** TrackMinder is available on Android and web platforms, ensuring accessibility for both students and professors.
 Coming soon, the iOS version will extend the app's reach to a broader user base.